Trial begins for two men accused of killing Philadelphia police officer in 2023

 If convicted, they could face life in prison.

-Batista-Polanco pleaded guilty to third-degree murder last week.
+Batista-Polanco pleaded guilty last week to third-degree murder.

-Police now say they were linked to an interstate car theft ring that would steal high-value cars like Durangos, Chargers and Jeep Grand Cherokees, which they would resell in Camden County.
+Police now say the group was linked to an interstate car theft ring that would steal high-value cars like Durangos, Chargers and Jeep Grand Cherokees, which they would resell in Camden County.

 Thirteen people were arrested in connection with that investigation in September, including the two defendants and Batista-Polanco.